bithippie/good-energy-kid-breakfast/README.md

 ## Background

-Inspired by Dr. Casey Means' book, [Good Energy][1], Shawn Stevenson's book, [Eat Smarter][2], and a desire to find metabolism-promoting breakfast options for my children, I decided to compile a list of breakfasts for kids that are low in refined grains and sugars, promoting long-term health for future generations.
+Inspired by Dr. Casey Means' book - [Good Energy][1], Shawn Stevenson's book - [Eat Smarter][2], and a desire to find metabolism-promoting breakfast options for my children, I decided to compile a list of breakfasts for kids that are low in refined grains and sugars, promoting long-term health for future generations.

 ## Criteria: